-Of course, part of the appeal of the Tone Master range is its ability to shed some serious weight from the originals, and the new Princeton Reverb is no exception to the rule: with a shipping weight of 23.5lbs, it arrives around 10lbs lighter than its predecessor.
+Of course, part of the appeal of the Tone Master range is its ability to shed some serious weight from the originals, and the new Princeton Reverb is no exception to the rule: with a shipping weight of 20lbs, it arrives almost 15lbs lighter than its predecessor.

 Not only is it said to be a perfect tonal recreation of the original, it also looks the part as well.
 The molded handle with nickel-plated caps is joined by a black chassis and silver grille, as well as the original Princeton logo.

 Fender's Tone Master Princeton Reverb amp is available now for $899.
 For more info on the amp, visit Fender.